jamescussen/Poly-Phone-Manager/README.md

 Poly Phone Manager is desiged to work with Poly VVX, CCX and Trio phones connected to Skype for Business and Teams SIP Gateway.

+For more details about this tool refer to the following blog post: https://www.myteamslab.com/2022/08/poly-phone-manager-4.html

 ![Image](https://github.com/jamescussen/Poly-Phone-Manager/raw/main/PolyPhoneManager4.00sm.png)

 **Version: 4.00**